ShravniThakur/APEX/ops/README.md

   message that was sent.
 Shows restraint explicitly (e.g. a `life_event` → *wait*, no push).

 > The "Simulate 3 months" control now lives on the **customer** site ([../customer](../customer)),
-> so the whole demo flow stays customer-facing (a deliberate departure from APEX_README §12).
+> so the whole demo flow stays customer-facing (a deliberate departure from the original bank-side design).

 ## Build